Lindenhurst, New York: Education

-For the 2011-2012 school year, the Accountability Status for all seven original elementary schools and the high school was "In Good Standing", while the middle school was "In Need of Improvement (Year 1) Basic".
+For the 2011–2012 school year, the Accountability Status for all seven original elementary schools and the high school was "In Good Standing", while the middle school was "In Need of Improvement (Year 1) Basic".
 The overall Accountability Status for the district was "In Good Standing".

-Edward W. Bower Elementary School ceased operating after the 2010-2011 school year due to the old age of the building and its low student population.
+Edward W. Bower Elementary School ceased operating after the 2010–2011 school year due to the old age of the building and its low student population.
 Although Harding Avenue's student population was even lower at the time, its building is much newer.
 Although Bower has ceased operations as an elementary school, it now houses the Lindenhurst Academy.

+Transportation

+The Lindenhurst train station runs along the Babylon Branch of the Long Island Rail Road.

+Bus service in Lindenhurst is also provided by Suffolk County Transit via bus routes 2 (Amityville LIRR to Patchogue LIRR via Merrick Road/Montauk Highway) and 10 (Amityville LIRR to Babylon LIRR).